 Purchase of Service Funds– Funds identified in the Budget Act of the regional center system for the purpose of purchasing services provided by vendors for consumers.

 Self-Advocacy– Awareness, motivation and ability of an individual to represent and communicate his or her own interest, to exercise personal choice, to exert control over his or her own environment, and to avoid exploitation and abuse.

 Service Catchment Area– Geographical area within which a regional center provides services specified in its contract with the Department of Developmental Services.

-Service Coordination- Locating and coordinating support, information and service choices for a consumer and the family to feel secure, knowledgeable, responsible and empowered.
+Service Coordination– Locating and coordinating support, information and service choices for a client and the family to feel secure, knowledgeable, responsible and empowered.

 Short-Term Objectives– Steps and actions outlined in the Individual Program Plan to achieve desired outcomes in the future.
 Objectives are usually time-limited and stated in terms that allow you to measure your progress in achieving them.

 Social Security Administration (SSA)– Federal agency which administers benefits to retired or disabled workers and their surviving dependents.